Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Simulation Results

 We consider a coverage area of 1 km$^2$ served by a total number of antennas $N \!=\!
 LM \!=\!
 400$.
-For the cellular massive MIMO setup, we choose $L \!=\!
+For the co-located massive MIMO setup, we choose $L \!=\!
 4$ BSs, equipped with $M \!=\!
 100$ antennas each, and deployed as a regular grid with intersite distance equal to 500 m.
-For the CF-mMIMO (and C-RAN) setup, we select $L \!=\!
+For the CF-mMIMO setup, we select $L \!=\!
 100$ APs, equipped with $M \!=\!
 4$ antennas each, and deployed as a regular grid with intersite distance equal to 100 m.
 For all the setups a wrap-around simulation technique is used to remove the edge effects of the (nominal) coverage~area.
 All the systems operate at 2~GHz carrier frequency, over a communication bandwidth $B\!=\!20$ MHz.
 The receiver noise power is conventionally set to -94 dBm, while the maximum transmit power per user is $p_{\text{max}} \!=\!
 100$~mW.
 The TDD coherence block is $\tc \!=\!
 200$ samples long, $\td=0$, and $\tp = 5$ samples is the uplink training duration.
+All the setups serve the same set of $K = 20$ users, that are uniformly distributed at random over the coverage area.
+A random realization of users' locations defines a network snapshot, and determines a set of large-scale fading coefficients.
+These are computed according to the 3GPP Urban Microcell model defined in \cite[Table B.1.2.1-1]{LTE2017}.
+The channel correlation matrices $\{ \bR_{lk} \}$ are generated by using the popular \textit{local scattering}~\cite[Sec.
+2.5.3]{cellfreebook} model assuming half-wavelength spaced ULAs, and jointly Gaussian angular distributions of the multipath components around the nominal azimuth and elevation angles.
+The random variations in the azimuth and elevation angles are assumed to be independent, and the corresponding angular standard deviations (ASDs) are equal to $15^{\circ}$, which represents strong spatial channel correlation.